enix/konfplate/README.md

 Kubernetes proposes a simple way to launch a processus before your real application / container / pod is started, which is named *InitContainers*.

-This docker image is a perfect option to use *InitContainers* as configuration template renderer.
+This docker image is a perfect option to use *InitContainers* as a configuration template renderer.

 ## in details